bryopsida/node-grpc-pouchdb/README.md

-# node-grpc-starter
+# node-grpc-pouchdb

 ## What is this?

-A bare bones Node.JS gRPC starter template.
+A bare bones Node.JS gRPC starter template for a microserver using pouchdb.
 It does not use typescript, it does not use any additional frameworks.

 It provides boilerplate to start a gRPC microservice using an example echo service `.proto` file and dynamic bindings.